thecodepapaya/nameof/README.md

 ## Why I built it?

 Considering the strength of our batch and the fact that almost every academic activity involves our ID's, it sometimes becomes difficult to identify and find people by their ID's.
-Hence I've buit this command line tool to find names from ID.
+Hence I've built this command line tool to find names from ID.

 ## How to use?